 To support the release of this guidance, we hosted a one-hour webinar last month about outbreak management with our Commissioner, Janet Anderson, our Chief Clinical Advisor, Dr. Melanie Wroth, and Ann Wunsch, Executive Director, Approvals, Compliance and Investigations.

-If you weren’t able to attend this event, you can now watch a recording of the webinar on our YouTube channel.
+If you weren’t able to attend this event, you can now watch a recording of the webinar.

 We’re also planning to send out a copy of the guide to all providers, so keep an eye out for the guide in the mail.